-There are two ‘gins’ in this classic cocktail, which inspired the name – the botanical spirit as we know (and love) it.
-And the ginger beer, a staple flavour of the Mule family.
+There are two ‘gins’ in this classic cocktail, both which inspired the name; the botanical spirit we know (and love) and the ginger beer, a staple flavour of the Mule family.
 This winning combination makes for a light, herbal aroma.

 Ever heard about the rule that states Champagne is only legit if it’s made in the region of Champagne?
-Well, it’s a similar story for Tequila and Mezcal, which can only be made in certain parts of Mexico.
+Well, it’s a similar story fortypes of Tequila and Mezcal; they can only be produced in certain parts of Mexico.
 These strict rules are great news for bartenders – it means every drop we drink is only ever the good stuff.